ktravers/ktravers.github.io/_posts/2020-01-18-interview-prep-questions.md

 1. Talk about about a time you had a disagreement with a coworker.
 How did you resolve it?

-1. How much do you stick to your guns / stay flexible if your manager doesn't agree?
+1. How much do you stick to your guns vs. stay flexible if your manager doesn't agree?

 1. Talk about about a time when you had to admit you were wrong.
 What did you learn?

 1. Describe a time when you felt stressed or overwhelmed.
 How did you handle it?

-1. What's the the toughest decision you had to make in the last six months?

 ## Dealing with change

+_Starting a new role is a big change in-and-of itself.
+How do you get up to speed?_

 1. Can you share an experience where a project dramatically shifted directions at the last minute?
 What did you do?